image of popular travel destinations

 Day 3: Madaba, Mount Nebo and the Dead Sea

-Day 4: King’s Highway to Petra
+Day 4: The King’s Highway to Petra

-Day 5: Petra: The Lost City of Stone
+Day 5: Petra, the Lost City of Stone

 Day 6: Wadi Rum, Desert of Echoes